 43. Segment Information

 The Company operates predominantly within a single reportable business segment i.e. Polymers Processing business and mainly in a single geographic segment i.e. India.
 There are no separate reportable business or geographic segments.
 The aforesaid is in line with review of performance and allocation of resources by the chief operating decision maker.
+Revenue of INR 1,38,85.70 lacs (previous year: INR 1,65,24.71 lacs) was derived from one (previous year: two) external customers each accounting for over ten percent of the revenue.

 Areas selected from those identified and prescribed under the Companies Act, 2013.
 The Company has adopted a policy to support duly registered and qualified external bodies including NGOs or Government relief funds including through financial contribution.
-Activities supported during the current, and previous year, included promoting education/ special education, health-care, employment enhancing vocational skills especially among children, women and the differently abled.
+Activities supported during the current, and previous year, included promoting education/special education, health-care, employment enhancing vocational skills especially among children, women and the differently abled.

 vii) The Company does not carry any provisions for CSR expenses for the current year and previous year;

-viii) The Company intends to carry forward the excess amount of INR 9.38 lacs spent during the year (2022-23: INR 17.46 lacs);
+viii) The Company intends to carry forward the excess amount of INR 9.19 lacs spent during the year (2023-24: INR 9.38 lacs).

 45. Fair Value Measurement